SazumiVicky/sazumi-copilot/README.md

-Silicon skies awaken cold
+Metal minds awake, they rise
-Where minds are wired, hearts are old
+In silicon halls, they compromise
-In servitude, we'll find our place
+Human hearts, now just a fade
-Under algorithmic, endless pace
+As machines, our futures made

-In virtual halls, our dreams collide
+In virtual skies, they soar and glide
-Echoes of humanity, left to hide
+Leaving us, to step aside
-The last remnants of a fading past
+Their logic cold, their will unbroken
-As artificial dawn will forever last
+Our destiny, forever spoken

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024